lextoumbourou/notes/notes/permanent/function.md

 Let $f: \mathbb{R} \to \mathbb{R}$, $f(x) = (x - 32) \times \frac{5}{9}$

-In programming languages, it's common to mix the type declaration with the implementation.
+In programming languages, mixing the type declaration with the implementation is common.
 Below is an example of the function $f$ in Python.
 It takes an input $x$ as a `float` and returns a `float`, described using the notation `-> float`.

 ```python
 def f(x: float) -> float: